Nicolas1203/ocl-fd/README.md

 # Learning Representations on the Unit Sphere: Application to Online Continual Learning

 This repository is the official implementation of our paper "Learning Representations on the Unit Sphere: Application to Online Continual Learning".
-This paper is currently under review.
+This paper has been accepted in the AAAI 2024.

 # Method illustration

-Our techniques fixes mean direction on the unit sphere for continual training like illustrated here.
+Our techniques fixes means direction on the unit sphere for continual training illustrated here.
 ![](illustration.png)

 # Project structure